Matching methods for truncation by death problems: Illustrative data example

-As can be seen from the right panel of Figure \ref{Fig:SA}, for a fixed $\xi>0$, as $\alpha_0$ increases, the SACE increases.
-As $\xi$ increases, changes in $\alpha_0$ have bigger impact on the SACE estimate.
-This is expected from Proposition \ref{Prop:SAmono}.
-For $\xi\ge 0.2$, the positive effect of the program became significant for large enough $\alpha_0$ values.
-For example, for $\xi=0.4$, meaning there are 2.5 times more always-survivors than harmed at each level of $\bX_0$, the SACE is significantly different from zero if the ratio between the mean outcomes of the always-survivors and the harmed when untreated is at least 1.5.
-The results of the sensitivity analyses under different distance measures and using several estimators were overall similar to the results presented in Figure \ref{Fig:SA} (Section A.8 of the Appendix).
+For a fixed $\xi>0$, as $\alpha_0$ increases, the SACE increases (Figure \ref{Fig:SA}).
+As $\xi$ increases, changes in $\alpha_0$ have larger impact on the SACE estimate, as expected from Proposition \ref{Prop:SAmono}.
+For each $\xi$ value, the positive effect of the program becomes significant for large enough $\alpha_0$ value.
+For example, for $\xi=0.4$, meaning there are 2.5 times more always-survivors than harmed at each level of $\bX_0$, the SACE is significantly different from zero if the ratio between the mean outcomes of the harmed and the always-survivors when untreated is at least 1.5.
+Taking the estimated most extreme values, bounds for the SACE under CPSR and PPI are $(-1693, 3369)$.
+Sensitivity analyses under different distance measures and using several estimators were overall similar (Figures D7 and D8).

+To summarize the conclusions from the data analysis, under monotonicity and PPI (or CPSR and SPPI), no significant causal effect was found on the earnings among those would have been employed regardless of the program participation.
+Sensitivity analyses revealed that under CPSR and PPI, a positive effect is possible if one believes that the proportion of the harmed stratum is non-negligible and $\alpha_0$ is large enough.